sindresorhus/awesome-scifi/readme.md

 #### [Dune](http://www.imdb.com/title/tt0087182/) (1984) [6.6]

-> A Duke's son leads desert warriors against the galactic emperor and his father's evil nemesis when they assassinate his father and free their desert world from the emperor's rule.
+> A Duke’s son leads desert warriors against the galactic emperor and his father’s evil nemesis when they assassinate his father and free their desert world from the emperor’s rule.

 #### [Edge of Tomorrow](http://www.imdb.com/title/tt1631867/) (2014) [7.9]